F. C. D. Wyneken: Emigration to America

-Wyneken worked with C. F. W. Walther, who had founded Concordia Seminary in St. Louis and had become the first president of the Lutheran Church–Missouri Synod.
-Wyneken succeeded Walther and served as the Missouri Synod's second president for fourteen years.
+Wyneken worked with C. F. W. Walther, who had founded Concordia Seminary in St. Louis and had become the first president of the Lutheran Church – Missouri Synod.
+Wyneken succeeded Walther and served as the Missouri Synod's second president for 14 years.

 Later life and death

 When Wyneken's health declined, he moved to Cleveland and assisted his son, who was also a pastor, for a decade.
 He then traveled to California, where his daughter lived and where he hoped the climate would help his health.
 Friedrich Conrad Dietrich Wyneken died in San Francisco on May 4, 1876.
-His son-in-law, pastor Buehler, preached at the emotional funeral.
-His body was taken eastward, and various funeral services were held in St. Louis and Fort Wayne before he was finally interred in Cleveland.
+His son-in-law, Pastor Buehler, preached at the emotional funeral.